ikerperez12/GPT_CMD/README.md

 `pillow` is required for clipboard image support. `requests` is used to send notifications via the Telegram bot.

+### Telegram setup

+To keep your bot token private, store it in an environment variable named `TELEGRAM_TOKEN` or in a file called `.telegram_token` next to `GPT_CMD.py`.
+The file is ignored by Git, so it won't be committed.

 Login to ChatGPT in the browser when prompted.
 Questions are asked via the terminal.

 Follow the prompts to configure the session.
 During execution use the menu to